idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/KKSCHBulk.md

 # KKSCHBulk
 !description /Kernels/KKSCHBulk

-Non-split KKS Chan-Hilliard bulk kernel, which is **not fully implemented**.
+Non-split KKS Cahn-Hilliard bulk kernel, which is **not fully implemented**.
 The non-linear variable for this Kernel is the concentration $c$.

 ### Residual